Oatmeal Blueberry Pancakes

 Instructions

-- Add the eggs and butter and beat with a spoon until well combined.
+- Add the eggs and melted butter and beat with a wooden spoon until well combined.

 - Gently fold in the blueberries and pecans.

-- Heat a griddle pan over medium heat and spray it with cooking spray.
+- Heat a non-stick skillet or griddle pan over medium heat.
+If using an electric griddle, heat to about 275-300 degrees.
+Spray the griddle with cooking spray.

 Nutrition Information